 I grew up in North America.
 People spoke many languages there.
 Now, I study them.
 I am a linguist.
 I want to know how languages change.
 I want to know how they connect us to the people around us.

-One day when I was in college, I had a crazy idea.
-Wouldn’t it be interesting to discover a new language?
+One day, I had an idea.
+What if I could discover a new language?
 I know.
 It sounds crazy.
 Yet, it’s possible.

 How are you?